openstack/openstack-manuals/doc/cli-reference/source/magnum.rst

                  [--magnum-api-version <magnum-api-ver>]
                  [--os-cacert <ca-certificate>]
                  [--os-endpoint-override <endpoint-override>] [--insecure]
+                 [--profile HMAC_KEY]
                  <subcommand> ...

 **Subcommands:**

 ``baymodel-create``
   Create a baymodel.
+(Deprecated in favor of cluster-template-create.)

 ``baymodel-delete``
   Delete specified baymodel.
+(Deprecated in favor of cluster-template-delete.)

 ``baymodel-list``
   Print a list of baymodels.
+(Deprecated in favor of cluster-template-list.)

 ``baymodel-show``
   Show details about the given baymodel.
+(Deprecated in favor of cluster-template-show.)

 ``baymodel-update``
   Updates one or more baymodel attributes.
+(Deprecated in favor of cluster-template-update.)

 ``bay-config``
   Configure native client to access bay.
 You can source the output of this command to get the native client of the corresponding COE configured to access the bay.
   Example: eval $(magnum bay-config <bay-name>).
+  (Deprecated in favor of cluster-config.)

 ``bay-create``
   Create a bay.
+(Deprecated in favor of cluster-create.)

 ``bay-delete``
   Delete specified bay.
+(Deprecated in favor of cluster-delete.)

 ``bay-list``
   Print a list of available bays.
+(Deprecated in favor of cluster-list.)

 ``bay-show``
   Show details about the given bay.
+(Deprecated in favor of cluster-show.)

 ``bay-update``
   Update information about the given bay.
+(Deprecated in favor of cluster-update.)

 ``ca-show``
   Show details about the CA certificate for a bay or